-APPENDIX Community Values Survey Results 38 Community Values Survey 40 Affinity Group Feedback 44 COMMUNITY VALUES SURVEY RESULTS 3 4 As part of the public information-gathering process, a survey was designed with two goals in mind: - 1.
-Confirming the themes and values identified by participants of Workshop #1; and, - 2.
+As part of the public information-gathering process, a survey was designed with two goals in mind:

+- 1. Confirming the themes and values identified by participants of Workshop #1; and, - 2.
 Collecting additional input from community members who were unable to participate in Workshop #1.

 The survey included several additional demographic questions used to identify specific groups of people who were underrepresented in the responses, and to focus additional outreach efforts to get input from a diverse set of community members.

 The survey was available online and as a printed handout, to reach a broad audience and adhere to pandemic safety precautions.
 The online survey was promoted by the project team and steering committee via various social media and e-mail newsletters.
 Scannable QR codes and printed handouts were available at in-person events: the Lawrenceville Farmer's Market and Pop Up Market.

 The online survey collected 169 responses, and the printed format was completed by 10 people.
 The survey document and a summary of results are presented below and on the following pages.

-Incorporate outdoor public spaces to support community events such as an amphitheater or successful to other.
-0000 Theme #5: DESIRED USE s covered structure.
-This section includes uses that would enhance life in nclude designated spaces for pets and pet owners.
-0000 Lawrenceville.
-What RECREATION + OPEN SPACE ideas are missing?
-(Option onal) Include affordable housing for a mix of incomes, ages, abilities and household sizes, with an emphasis on housing for families and older adults.
-0000 Activate the Arsenal Park edge with a use that enhances the park, such as a small restaurant or recreational use.
-0000 Theme #4: HISTORY + REU SE Integrate affordable spaces for community and arts uses.
-0000 This category thinks about the existing history of the site and its buildings. thread the second Support local businesses and employment opportunities with small scale commercial spaces and/or office space focused on Penn Avenue.
-0000 Keep and renovate the existing buildings on the Clack site.
-0000 Support the ability of Lawrenceville residents to 0000 Maintain the scale, rhythm, and campus character of the site by maintaining some open space.
-0000 age in place with spaces for senior socializing and services.
-0000 Design new buildings to harmonize with, but not mimic, the historic buildings with excellent design and high-quality materials.
-0000 Provide spaces for education, ranging from early childhood to community college and vocational training spaces.
+Incorporate outdoor public spaces to support community events such as an amphitheater or covered structure.
+0000 Ther ne #5: DESIRED U SES Include designated spaces for pets and pet owners.
+0000 This section includes uses th Lawrenceville. nat would enhance life in And a second sec What RECREATION + OPEN SPACE ideas are missing?
+(Option onal) abilities and household size housing for families and o Activate the Arsenal Park enhances the park, such a recreational use. edge with a use that 0000 Theme #4: HISTORY + REU SE Integrate affordable space uses. es for community and arts 0000 This category thinks about the existing history of the site and its buildings.
+South and the second se Support local businesses opportunities with small s and/or office space focus cale commercial spaces 0000 Keep and renovate the existing buildings on the Clack site.
+0000 Support the ability of Law renceville residents to 0000 Maintain the scale, rhythm, and campus character of the site by maintaining some open space.
+0000 age in place with spaces t services. or senior socializing and 0000 Design new buildings to harmonize with, but not mimic, the historic buildings with excellent design and high-quality materials.
+0000 Provide spaces for educat childhood to community o training spaces.
 0000 Celebrate the history of the site with interpretive signage, and public art.
-0000 What DESIRED USES ideas are missing?
+0000 What DESIRED USES ideas i are missing?
 (Optional) Create a small museum to showcase the history of Lawrenceville and the Arsenal.
 0000 What HISTORY + REUSE ideas are missing?
-(Optional) DEMOGRAPHIC INFORMAT ION Pardon the personal questions, but including your demographic in us understand who is (and isn') filling out the survey.
-This helps u generalizations and know which groups we need to do more to re s avoid making How old are you?
-O Under 18 O 25 to 44 O 65 or Dver O 18 to 24 O 45 to 64 ~ ALMOST THERE!
-CONTINUED ON SEC OND PAGE! ~
+(Optional) Pardon the personal questions, us understand who is (and isn' but including your demographi but including your demographi th filing out the survey.
+This help th groups we need to do more t ic information will help os us avoid making How old are you?
+O 25 to 44 O 65 O 45 to 64 or Over ~ ALMOST THER E!
+CONTINUED ON SI ECOND PAGE! ~